HANDMADE CLASSICAL GUITARS

-Mostly I use a cedar top on the outside and a spruce top on the inside.
-Neither do I use a lattice bracing.
+Mostly, cedar top was used on the outside and a spruce top on the inside.
+We also use no lattice bracing.
 This may not be conducive to generating high volumes, but it will promote tonal quality with sufficient volume.
-I do not like a guitar that shouts, but one which is capable of singing.
+At Scharpach, Theo aims to build classical guitars handmade which are capable of singing, not guitars that shout.

 Preludio Saudade: La Cathedral by A. Barrios.